romwo32/Captcha-Breaker/README.md

 https://github.com/DrMahdiRezaei/Deep-CAPTCHA/tree/master

+Minor parts of the work, including the splitting script debugging and optimizing tasks, were assisted by ChatGPT and Claude AI.

 If you are the owner of any code used here and would like specific attribution, please let me know!